cockroachdb/docs/src/current/v23.1/sso-sql.md

 ## Authenticate to your cluster

-Once ConsoleDB SSO and Cluster SSO with JWTs are enabled and your cluster is [properly configured](#) (including mapping authorized external users to SQL roles), users can self-provision auth tokens through a sign-in flow embedded in the DB Console.
+Once DB Console SSO and Cluster SSO with JWTs are enabled and your cluster is [properly configured](#) (including mapping authorized external users to SQL roles), users can self-provision auth tokens through a sign-in flow embedded in the DB Console.
 These tokens (JWTs) are intended as short-lived credentials, and although their expiry depends on the IdP configuration, it is usually 1 hour.

 {{site.data.alerts.callout_success}}
 This example uses [`cockroach sql`]({% link {{ page.version.version }}/cockroach-sql.md %}), but you can use any SQL client that supports sufficiently long passwords.